drift-labs/protocol-v2/programs/openbook_v2/README.md

 Openbook V2 integration to add ability to fulfill via openbook v2 liquidity

-to run integration test - integration.rs you need to build .so libraries by running:
+to run integration test - integration.rs you need to build .so libraries by running and run in root directory of repo:
 ```
 anchor build
+cargo test-sbf --package openbook-v2-light --test integration
 ```

 TODOs: